vitiral/simple-quality/README.md

 This is the central premises of this book: you don't need to understand technical jargon or complex test methodologies to realize huge gains in the quality of your software.
-Some simple vocabulary, new tools and new ways of looking at things are all you need to get the same benefits as when you learned revision control.
+Some simple vocabulary, new tools and new ways of looking at things are all you need to get the same benefits as learning revision control.

 > Disclaimer: This book was written to be a supplement to the tutorial for
-> [rst](1), a tool developed by the author of this book.
+> [rst](2), a tool developed by the author of this book.
 All examples in this book
 > are written using rst's open format and rst is used throughout the book
 > as the requirements tracking tool of choice.
 However, if the reader wishes to use a
 > different method of requirements tracking, it should be relatively simple